Split View is part of the multitasking experience available for iPads. This article explains the basics.

 What is Split View?

-For more info on how Split View works, we advise you tho read the following external article (from Apple Support):
+For more info on how Split View works, we advise you tho read the following article (from Apple Support):

 How do Twixl Apps work with Split View?

 Adding support for Split View has had one important consequence: orientation changes are handled fully automatically on iOS, so they can not be set manually to 'portrait' or 'landscape' only.